TeamOpenSmartGlasses/SmartGlassesManager/README.md

 # Wearable Intelligence System

-The Wearable Intelligence System is personal intelligence amplification tool.
+The Wearable Intelligence System is a personal intelligence amplification tool.
+This project and codebase is currently in stage alpha and is most valuable to developers, super users, and individuals in the XR and wearables industry.

-The Wearable Intelligence System has been built from the ground up to be a software framework for developing cognitive extension systems on the the coming wave of consumer ready Android smart glasses.
+The Wearable Intelligence System is:

-Alongside the technical foundation, the current system features a number of functional intelligence tools:
+1. A fully functional, wearable, intelligence amplification system featuring a number of intelligence tools:

 - social/emotional intelligence amplification system
 - memory expansion tools
 - conversational intelligence enhancement
-- command and natural language voice control
+- voice control with command and natural language interface

+2. A software framework for developing cognitive extension systems on the the coming wave of consumer ready Android smart glasses.

 ## Technical Description

 This system provides the foundation for a wearable computing suite consisting of connected Android Smart Glasses (ASG), Android Smart Phone (ASP) and a Gnu/Linux box (GLBOX).